EmilioPeJu/panda-yocto-proposal/README.md

 # Panda Yocto Structure Proposal
 # Requirements
-- Req 1: Having a simple upgrade process (e.g. copying a few files to the SD card).
+- [x] Req 1: Having a simple upgrade process (e.g. copying a few files to the SD card).
-- Req 2: Having a persistent state for supporting tests, designs and logging.
+- [x] Req 2: Having a persistent state for supporting tests, designs and logging.
-- Req 3: Having a simple test process for development.
+- [x] Req 3: Having a simple test process for development.
-- Req 4: Supporting 3rd party packages.
+- [x] Req 4: Supporting 3rd party packages.
-- Req 5: The versions between all the packages should always be consistent.
+- [x] Req 5: The versions between all the packages should always be consistent.
-- Req 6: Last logs must be saved after graceful reboot.
+- [x] Req 6: Last logs must be saved after graceful reboot.
-- Req 7: The first partition should contain a folder called state/ to contain the designs and panda.state.
+- [x] Req 7: The first partition should contain a folder called state/ to contain the designs and panda.state.
-- Req 8: Keep `/boot/config.txt`.
+- [x] Req 8: Keep `/boot/config.txt`.
-- Req 9: Keep `/boot/authorized_keys`.
+- [x] Req 9: Keep `/boot/authorized_keys`.
-- Req 10: Support Zeroconf networking.
+- [x] Req 10: Support Zeroconf networking.
-- Req 11: Keep `/qspi` for MAC address and SSH host keys.
+- [x] Req 11: Keep `/qspi` for MAC address and SSH host keys.
+  - it was renamed to `/persistent` to make it general for all targets.
-- Req 12: Keep LED daemon.
+- [x] Req 12: Keep LED daemon.
-- Req 13: Multiple FPGA flavors can be available.
+- [x] Req 13: Multiple FPGA flavors can be available.
 The FPGA loader will first check if there is only a flavor (in which case load it unconditionally), else will look for overrides in the boot.txt parameter FPGA_FIRMWARE, if that doesn't exist or it is set to auto, it will auto detect using I2C, if that